eshaz/icecast-metadata-js/README.md

 ## CORS

 Cross-Origin Response Sharing is a client side security mechanism to prevent scripts from accessing other websites outside of the website the script originated from.
-Websites can opt-in to CORS by responding with various `Allow-Control` headers.
+Websites can opt-in to CORS by responding with various `Access-Control` headers.
 Browsers will send an pre-flight `OPTIONS` request to the cross-origin resource when a script attempts to access a cross-origin resource.
-The actual request will be allowed only if the `OPTIONS` response contains the appropriate `Allow-Control` headers.
+The actual request will be allowed only if the `OPTIONS` response contains the appropriate `Access-Control` headers.

 Read more about CORS here: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS